Published 17 Jun 2022

 Senior digital marketer, content writer, and expert in growth and product management.

 One of the most common questions that come up in a team meeting of marketers is “what worked?” which is often followed by another question – “how can we capitalize on that?”.
-Marketers spend hours on competitor research and reverse engineering viral campaigns to understand how and why they were successful.
+Marketers spend hours on competitor research and reverse engineering viral campaigns to understand how and why they were successful marketing strategies.
 This information is critical for marketing teams to design and implement strategies and campaigns that lead to results.

 Attribution models in digital marketing serve as an assessment and evaluation framework.
 It helps marketing teams determine which marketing activities are driving the most leads in different stages of the sales funnel.
 All successful marketing campaigns are built on the failures, successes, and lessons learned from the ones that came before them.